 Grand Junction is a larger medium-sized city located in the state of Colorado.
 With a population of 60,358 people and 22 constituent neighborhoods, Grand Junction is the 15th largest community in Colorado.

-The per capita income in Grand Junction in 2010 was $25,899, which is middle income relative to Colorado, and upper middle income relative to the rest of the US.
-This equates to an annual income of $103,596 for a family of four.
+The per capita income in Grand Junction in 2010 was $25,449, which is middle income relative to Colorado, and upper middle income relative to the rest of the US.
+This equates to an annual income of $101,796 for a family of four.
 However, Grand Junction contains both very wealthy and poor people as well.

+Grand Junction is a very ethnically-diverse city.
 The people who call Grand Junction home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Grand Junction residents report their race to be White, followed by Asian.
+The greatest number of Grand Junction residents report their race to be White, followed by Black or African-American.
 Grand Junction also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 15.07% of the city’s residents.
+People of Hispanic or Latino origin account for 15.29% of the city’s residents.
 Important ancestries of people in Grand Junction include Irish, English, Italian, and French .